RKelln/vid2frame/README.md

 # vid2frame
 An easy-to-use tool to extract frames from video and store into database.
 Basically, this is a python wrapper of ffmpeg which additionally stores the frames into database.
+Additionally, some basic capabilities for detecting duplicates and deduplication has been added such that you can quite easily extract 100 different frames from a video, or if you scrape a large number of images from the net you can resize and dedupe before placing them into an image database.

 ## This is based on others work